Exon 20 Group Leadership

 —of cherished memory—

-Image result for Kevin M. Hanlon KEVIN HANLON was President and CEO of ComSource, Inc., a technology systems integrator he co-founded in 1989 headquartered outside of Syracuse, New York.
+Image result for Kevin M. Hanlon Kevin Hanlon was President and CEO of ComSource, Inc., a technology systems integrator he co-founded in 1989 headquartered outside of Syracuse, New York.
 ComSource worked with many Global 500 companies supplying high performance technology infrastructure for enterprise data centers throughout central and eastern United States.
 Kevin earned a B.S. in Marketing and Business Administration from The University of Vermont and a Master’s in Business Administration from Syracuse University.

 He is survived by his wife Denise and three children; Lilly, Mark and Ellrose.
 A lifetime runner, cyclist and triathlete, he competed in two Boston Marathons to benefit the Dana-Farber Cancer Institute and will be competing as a cyclist in the upcoming Dana-Farber Pan Mass Challenge.